 The calculation for overtime pay is your regular hourly pay rate × 1.5 × overtime hours worked.
 You can also use the overtime pay calculator on our site.

 The Fair Labors Standards Act requires employers (not employees) to keep records of the amount of hours worked by each employee.
-If your employer does not keep record of overtime hours, a presumption will be granted to the employee in regards to their testimony that they worked those extra hours.
+If your employer does not keep record of overtime hours, a presumption will be granted to the employee in regard to their testimony that they worked those extra hours.
 Additionally, an employee can reference all types of other evidence to help establish the hours worked, including computer log ins, security swipes, emails/text messages and the testimony of coworkers.

-The main difference is that exempt employees are not entitled to overtime pay while nonexempt employees are.
+The main difference is that exempt employees are not entitled to overtime pay, while nonexempt employees are.
 Find out if your job is exempt or non-exempt.